Small Bowel Capsule Instructions

 Capsule endoscopy is a diagnostic procedure that allows a physician to examine the small bowel (also called the small intestine) without surgery.
-Gastroenterologists like Dr. Khodadadian perform small bowel capsule tests to look for abnormalities in your small intestine such as evidence of inflammatory bowel disease, bleeding or other lesions.
+Our gastroenterologists perform small bowel capsule tests to look for abnormalities in your small intestine such as evidence of inflammatory bowel disease, bleeding or other lesions.
 For the test to give accurate results, your digestive tract has to be thoroughly clean.
 The exam does not replace upper endoscopy or colonoscopy.
 The capsule obtains two images per second and transmits the data to a recording device worn about a patient’s waist.
 Once the study is completed, the recording device is downloaded to a computer workstation whose software provides the images to a computer screen.
 The capsule is disposable and does not need to be retrieved by a patient.
 It is passed naturally in a bowel movement.

 How do I prepare myself for the examination?

 To ensure the best results for your small bowel capsule study, follow your doctors instructions carefully and completely.

 DAY BEFORE CAPSULE ENDOSCOPY